0xAungkon/SourceFold/README.md

-# SourceFold - A Ultimate Tool For Vive Coders / Old School to utilize AI
+# SourceFold - A Ultimate Tool For Vive Coders to utilize AI

 **SourceFold** is a utility tool that collapses an entire codebase into a single file.
 This is especially useful for feeding source code into AI models or LLMs that require full context in a linear, compact format.